mekanix/meka.rs/content/pages/resume.md

 #### Apr 2014 - Jun 2014

-Hosting solutions for Moodle and Totara e-learning
+I was system administrator responsible for hosting solutions for Moodle and Totara e-learning.

 - Ansible
 - Vagrant